VedMark/iCompressor/README.md

 ### Using

-To get help about using an utility type
+To get help about using the utility type
 ```
 iCompressor --help
 ```